boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 .................

-When you synchronize your local layer (uploading your local changes and fetching new remote ones), it might happen that the features that you have modified have also been modified in the repository by someone else.
-This causes a conflicting situation that has to be manually solved.
-For each feature in a conflicted situation, you will have to decide which version of it you want to keep.
+When you synchronize your local layer (uploading your local changes and fetching new remote ones), someone else might have modified the same features as you.
+This causes a conflicting situation that has to be manually resolved.
+For each feature in a conflicted situation, you must decide which version of it you want to keep (either your change or the other person's change).

 When a sync operation results in conflicts, you will see a message like this
 one: